sverweij/dependency-cruiser/doc/cli.md

 This will:

-- ... print nothing and exit with code 0 if dependency-cruiser didn't find any violations of the rules in .dependency-cruiser.json.
+- ... print nothing and exit with code 0 if dependency-cruiser didn't find any violations of the rules in the configuration file (e.g.
+  .dependency-cruiser.js or .dependency-cruiser.json).
 - ... print the violating dependencies if there is any.
 Moreover it will exit with exit code _number of violations with severity `error` found_ in the same fashion linters and test tools do.